liesnikov/extensible-elaborator/paper/main.md

 Coercive subtyping is of a slightly different nature.
 First, it would be the most reliant on a pre-processor out of all of the examples described above, since naively one would insert a (potentially identity) coercion in each argument of the application and potentially around heads of applications and types of abstractions [@tassiBiDirectionalRefinementAlgorithm2012].
 This incurs not only syntactic noise but also potential performance penalty, which we describe further in Section @sec:limitations.
-The second challenge comes from the fact that unlike the above this feature would be anti-modular in the sense that we need to access several constraints at once, at least read-only.
+The second challenge comes from the fact that unlike the above this feature would be anti-modular in the sense that in order to side-step the conflict between inference and coercions the solver would need to look at the whole graph of subytping constraints at the same time.
 Consider the following example:

 ```